At least 21 people test positive for coronavirus on cruise ship off California | The Japan Times

 President Donald Trump said earlier that he would rather have passengers on the Grand Princess cruise ship, which was denied entry to San Francisco over coronavirus concerns, remain on board the vessel.

-But Trump said he would let others make the decision whether to allow the passengers to leave the Diamond Princess ship, where at least 35 people have reported flulike symptoms.
+But Trump said he would let others make the decision whether to allow the passengers to leave the ship, where at least 35 people have reported flulike symptoms.

 “I’d rather have them stay on, personally, but I fully understand if they want to take them off,” Trump told reporters after touring the Centers for Disease Control and Prevention in Atlanta.